 We try to provide consistency, reliability and a sense of fun to all our childen so that they feel safe and happy.
 We aim to de-escalate situations and calm children who are distressed.
+Our teaching staff have been trained in strategies to ensure this calm and positive culture.

 We are very keen to support children with social emotional and mental health (SEMH) difficulties and to catch this early as far as possible.
 We aim to find the need beneath a child's challenging behaviour.
-It is common for the Senco, Mel Ward or the Headteacher, Katie Wilcox to try to see parents to hear their views and to get the whole picture of the child's life and worries.
+It is common for the Class teacher, Senco, Mel Ward or the Headteacher, Katie Wilcox to try to see parents to hear their views and to get the whole picture of the child's life and worries.
 Sometimes parents will mention home factors that could be affecting this such as a sibling with severe special needs or a family separation or bereavement.
 At other times, the anxiety is only expressed by the child in school or vice versa at home.

 There is no intention to check up and judge families or parenting.
 Most of us are parents and know how difficult the job is.
 We are just trying to listen and get some insight to understand life from the child's point of view so that we can form a team on the same side to help the child.
-The Senco, Mel

-Ward and the headteacher, Katie Wilcox spend time listening to parents and offering them a service called Early Help which tries to address these kind of issues from a whole family point of view.
+The Senco, Mel Ward and the headteacher, Katie Wilcox spend time listening to parents and offering them a service called Early Help which tries to address these kind of issues from a whole family point of view.
 We do often signpost our parents to a free and well-regarded parenting course based on the Solihull approach and made available in Shropshire called, 'Understanding Your Child'.
 Please ask for the free code if you are interested.